 Meanwhile other very clear battle lines were being drawn up.
 In late 1992 it became apparent no public debate except privileged discussion (i.e. amongst the critical contingent and their patrons that Barton mentions) was to be entertained in New Zealand.
 This censorship was practiced from around the time of the showing of HEADLANDS at the National Art Gallery in Wellington onwards.
-The editorial stance is evident in two unpublished attempts by curator/writer Derek Schulz offered to key periodicals on my behalf.
+The editorial stance is evident in two unpublished attempts by curator/writer Derek Schulz offered to key New Zealand periodicals on my behalf.
 There was a refusal by the editors of Art New Zealand and of Quote/Unquote to publish, late September/early October 1992, (along with a complaint – following rejection – to Creative New Zealand who helped sponsor them).
 The tough editorial line was accompanied by a very cool reception of HEADLANDS on its return to Aotearoa.
 It would appear the ‘peculiarly intense backlash’, identified by both Thomas and Barr, was influential.
 Other scheduled New Zealand venues for HEADLANDS, outside the Wellington partnership, were sadly cancelled.

 Stephen Stratford, Editor, Quote/Unquote 23 September 1992 Dear Sir, I make the following points in response to Keith Stewart’s comments on Rangi Panoho in his recent review of the HEADLANDS catalogue...
 Panoho has never stated that only Māori artists are allowed to use Māori images.
 One of the major features of his curatorial work has been the inclusion of European artists in exhibitions of Māori art and his encouragement of the use of Māori imagery by them.
 The emotive language used in this article suggests that your reviewer and his informants have not read the text which they profess to find so offensive.
 Panoho is polite and considered but unbending in his insistence that Māori cultural imagery cannot be separated from its wairua, a word which defies translation into contemporary English.
 This is the ineluctable centre of Panoho’s argument and the point of conflict with a secular European art world.
-When artists approach a contemporary science that results may be charming but they will always be nonsensical to the scientific “language” they affect to use.
+When artists approach a contemporary science the results may be charming but they will always be nonsensical to the scientific “language” they affect to use.
 Why should they [i.e. artists and the arts community] feel that their use of Māori images is any more coherent to Māori?
 DEREK SCHULZ

 William Dart Editor, ART NEW ZEALAND 4 October 1992 Here is my letter.
 I will have to wait to see if it is published.
 Perhaps there is a lot of correspondence on this exhibition: Laurence Simmon’s emotive attack on Rangihīroa Panoho in his review of the Headlands catalogue draws on a selective cast of quotation that misrepresents Panoho’s ideas and intentions.
 The title – Māori at the Centre on the Margins – gives a clear indication of the scope of Panoho’s essay, which is to show that at the end of 150 years of co-habitation, Māori have not moved ostensibly from positions they first took up in approaching European culture.
 They have always acted independently to take what they thought appropriate and adapted it for their own use.
 In addressing this issue, it is inevitable that Māori commentators, the only authentic guardians of Māoritanga, will address the manner in which European artists have approached Taha Māori.
 And they have done so, usually with magnanimity and patience.
 European art historians have been too slow to return the compliment and the reason is their lack of understanding and entry into the Māori work.
 Simmons’ comments reveal little knowledge or interest in Māoritanga.
 What they do reveal however, through his profoundly shallow comment about the “universal and universalising” nature of art discourse, is that this attempt to shore up a Eurocentric view of art history is desperately ill-founded.
 He singles out for disapprobation Panoho’s comments on Gordon Walters which are short and temperate but unbending in their premise that Māori art forms cannot be separated from the cultural values that inspired them.
 This is the ineluctable centre of Panoho’s argument which insists on maintaining metaphysical differences between the cultures, a difference that European thinking continues to refuse to acknowledge.
 And this arrogance is amply demonstrated in Simmon’s crude dismissal of Panoho’s text as a radicalism based on binary oppositions.
 He has failed to recognise his own vulnerability as a spokesman for Deconstruction – an indigestible 1980s radical scepticism which attempted to use language to set the boundaries of human experience.
 This is a philosophy...which is itself vulnerable to the viral infection of self-doubt.
 One voice raised against it is enough to collapse its pretensions and Panoho, in addressing Māori concern over Walters’ appropriations effectively introduces that virus into Simmons’ writing.
 The irony is that Panoho has always maintained the rights of European artists and writers to enter the Māori world providing they seek the appropriate authorisation.
 That however has never been in the European rule book and it is why the true sources of Māoritanga have been off limits to European entry for so long.
 DEREK SCHULZ